WebstaurantStore / Food Service Resources / Disposables / Different Types of Plastic

 Restaurant Equipment

-PVC plastic’s technical name is polyvinyl chloride, and this thermoplastic polymer is made either rigid or flexible during production.
+Polyvinyl chloride, or PVC for short, is a thermoplastic polymer that is made either rigid or flexible during production.
 The rigid form of PVC is used in packaging applications, but it should not be used to package food.
-Resistant to chemicals, water, and impact, this rigid form is a lightweight but durable material.
+Resistant to chemicals, water, and impact, this rigid form is a light weight but durable material.
 The flexible form is used to make signage or replace rubber to protect or cover an item.
 Both types of PVC are often used in building or electrical applications.

 Restaurant Equipment

-SAN plastic is actually named styrene acrylonitrile resin and is made of styrene and acrylonitrile, making it an excellent replacement for polystyrene.
+SAN plastic, also known as styrene acrylonitrile resin, is made of styrene and acrylonitrile, making it an excellent replacement for polystyrene.
 It boasts excellent thermal and chemical resistance, but is more prone to cracking if dropped.
 SAN is scratch-resistant as well.
 Due to its transparency, it is great for use in applications where you need to easily see through the plastic.

 Restaurant Equipment